srvijaycybersec-hue/Snort-IDS-IPS/README.md

 Overview

-This document provides a complete walkthrough for installing Snort 2.9.20, configuring it in IDS mode, creating custom detection rules for anonymous ping  request, SSH login attempts, and SQL Injection attempts, and validating whether alerts are triggered.
+This document provides a complete walkthrough for installing Snort 2.9.20, configuring it in IDS mode, creating custom detection rules for anonymous ping  request, SSH login attempts, FTP anonymous login attempt and SQL Injection attempts, and validating whether alerts are triggered.

 ---